crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 }
 ```

-Uhm, it looks like it is not that easy to specifying the value of shares/tokens obtained after each deposit/withdrawal.
-At least we can say that we must receveive something, right?
+Uhm, it looks like it is not that easy to specify the value of shares/tokens obtained after each deposit/withdrawal.
+At least we can say that we must receive something, right?

 ## Combining properties

 In this generic example, it is unclear if there is a way to calculate how many shares or tokens we should receive after executing the deposit/withdraw operations.
 Of course, if we have that information, we should use it.
-In any case, what we can do here is to combine these two properties in a single one to be able check more precisely it's preconditions.
+In any case, what we can do here is to combine these two properties into a single one to be able check more precisely it's preconditions.

 ```solidity
   ...